lmaurits/BEASTling/docs/tutorial.rst

 ::

+    $ beastling -p --overwrite ie_vocabulary.conf
+    $ beast ie_vocabulary_prior.xml
+    [...]
+                 Bayesian Evolutionary Analysis Sampling Trees
+    [...]
     $ beastling --overwrite ie_vocabulary.conf
-    $ beast beastling.xml
+    $ beast ie_vocabulary.xml
     [...]
                  Bayesian Evolutionary Analysis Sampling Trees
     [...]

 Including this calibration will have changed several things about our output.
-First, let's look at the log file.
+First, let's look at the prior log file.
 The most obvious difference will be in the ``treeHeight`` column.
 Whereas previously this value was in rather abstract units of "average number of changes per meaning slot", now it is in units of millenia, matching our calibration.

+HOW THIS AFFECTS THE PRIOR:
+SUMMARY TREE
+TREE HEIGHT

-Instead of a mean value of around 0.82, you should see a mean value of something like 5.72.
+In the posterior log, instead of a mean value of around 0.82, you should see a mean value of something like 5.72.
 This is our analysis' estimate of the age of proto-Indo-European (i.e. about 5,700 years).
 In addition to a point estimate like this, we can get a plausible interval, by seeing that 95% of the samples in our analysis are between 1.35 and 15.00, so the age of Indo-European could plausibly lie anywhere in this range.
-This is quite a broad range, which is not unexpected here - we are using a very small data set (in terms of both languages and meaning slots) and have only one internal calibration.
+This is quite a broad range, which is not unexpected here -- we are using a very small data set (in terms of both languages and meaning slots) and have only one internal calibration.
 Serious efforts to date protolanguages require much more care than this analysis, however it demonstrates the basics of using BEASTling for this purpose.

 You should also see some new columns, including one with the (somewhat unweildy) name ``mrcatime(French,Italian,Portuguese,Romanian,Spanish)``.
 This column records the age (in millenia BP) of the most recent common ancestor of the Romance languages in our analysis.
 Because we placed a calibration on this node, you should see that almost all values in this column are between 1.4 and 1.6.
 In my run of this analysis, I see a mean of 1.497 and a 95% HPD interval of 1.399 to 1.6, indicating that the calibration has functioned exactly as intended.